AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-manage-tasks-review-dashboard.md

 ## Check the status of a review task {#check-review-status-id199RF0A0UHS}

-From the main Review Dashboard page, if you select a review task and select **Status**, the status report of the review task is shown:
+From the main Review Dashboard page, if you select a review task and choose **Status**, the status report of the review task is shown.

 ![](images/review-status-report.png){width="800" align="left"}